stasmarkin/sm_td/docs/050_customization.md

 You need to put all the handlers of your sm_td keycodes into the `on_smtd_action()` function.
 It's called with the following arguments
 - `uint16_t keycode` - keycode of the macro key you pressed
-- smtd_action action` - result interpreted action (SMTD_ACTION_TOUCH, SMTD_ACTION_TAP, SMTD_ACTION_HOLD, SMTD_ACTION_RELEASE). tap, hold and release are self-explanatory.
+- `smtd_action action` - result interpreted action (SMTD_ACTION_TOUCH, SMTD_ACTION_TAP, SMTD_ACTION_HOLD, SMTD_ACTION_RELEASE). tap, hold and release are self-explanatory.
 The touch action is fired on every key press (without knowing if it is a tap or a hold).
-- uint8_t tap_count` - Number of consecutive taps before the current action. (will be reset after hold, pause or any other keypress)
+- `uint8_t tap_count` - Number of consecutive taps before the current action. (will be reset after hold, pause or any other keypress)

+The function should return a `smtd_resolution` value to indicate how the action was handled:
+- `SMTD_RESOLUTION_UNCERTAIN` - The action is not yet determined (for example, tapping MT key may result in mod or key, so on tap resolution is uncertain)
+- `SMTD_RESOLUTION_UNHANDLED` - The action was not handled by some custom code. `sm_td` will handle it as normal key action
+- `SMTD_RESOLUTION_DETERMINED` - The action was handled and determined

 There are only two execution flows for the `on_smtd_action` function:
 - `SMTD_ACTION_TOUCH` → `SMTD_ACTION_TAP`.